Introduction to Testing

 The facts - what you need to know about testing

-- Who does the test?
+Who does the test?
 Trained and authorised Doping Control Officers (DCO) conduct testing.
 Sometimes athletes are notified by what’s known as a Chaperone, who can also observe sample provision too.
-They always have to show identification when they notify athletes, and then they will make sure you are accompanied at all times until you reach the Doping Control Station to do your test.
+They always have to show identification when they notify athletes, and then they will make sure you are accompanied at all times until the process is finished.
 A Blood Collection Officer (BCO) is a trained and experienced phlebotomist, who carries out blood tests.

 What that means for you